kavia-common/autonomous-task-assistant-224061-224070/autogpt_frontend/README_THEME_AND_ROUTING.md

-# Routing, Theme, and Client Scaffolding
+# Routing, Theme, State, and Client Scaffolding

 This app uses:
 - react-router-dom v6 for client-side routing